What is a Limited Liability Partnership?

 • The members of an LLP are taxable, not the LLP as a whole.

 So, for an LLP, there is no Company Tax Return and no Corporation Tax.
-Instead, the untaxed gains are dispersed among the company's shareholders.
-The next file is a Self- Assessment tax return to pay tax on the value of their portion.
+Instead, the untaxed gains are dispersed among the LLP members.
+The next step is to file a Self-Assessment tax return to pay tax on the value of their portion.

 Similarities